isunshihan/jsoncrack.com/CONTRIBUTING.md

 Before submitting a pull request, please make sure to follow these guidelines:

 ### 1. Performance
-Performance is an important criteria for JSON Crack.
+Performance is an important criteria for JsonFormat.
 Any new contributions should not affect the re-rendering of the application.
 Therefore, when making changes to the code, please keep performance in mind.

 If you're having trouble with re-rendering issues in React, you can use the React Devtools Profiler to debug it.
 You can also check out this up-to-date guide on debugging re-renders with React Devtools to learn more.